 - Potential to benefit from and contribute to the Schwarzman Scholars program and network of Schwarzman Scholars alumni

 Additionally, compelling applicants can clearly answer the following:

-- What do you study now?
-How do your studies connect to a concentration offered by Schwarzman Scholars?
-How does this all connect to a clear career trajectory?
+- How do your current studies connect to a clear career trajectory?

 - What is your version of leadership?
 (This can range from leading a six-member research team to being the President of a large organization)

 - Why China?
 Why is China important as a gateway for your career?
 Why should you be exposed to a global network with a deep connection to China?